gnome-terminator/docs/source/gettingstarted.rst

 Resulting in a search bar at the bottom of the focused terminal:

 .. image:: imgs/search.png
+   :scale: 100%
+   :align: center

 This has buttons for moving back and forward through the results, as well as an option to wrap the search around.

+.. _zooming-the-terminal:

 -----------------------------------
 Zooming the terminal
 -----------------------------------

-As mentioned above it is possible to zoom into and out of a terminal.
+It is possible to zoom into and out of a terminal.
 There are also some modifiers to zoom more than just the current terminal.